-The cost of three dimensional conformal radiation therapy (DCRT), stereotactic body radiation therapy (SBRT) and intensity-modulated radiation therapy (IMRT) lies between $800 and $1500 per cycle of treatment.
+The cost of three-dimensional conformal radiation therapy (DCRT), stereotactic body radiation therapy (SBRT) and intensity-modulated radiation therapy (IMRT) lies between $800 and $1500 per cycle of treatment.

 Treatment method: The cost of external radiation therapy is different from internal radiation therapy.
 While the former involves the use of X-rays, the latter is a sensitive procedure that may even involve placement of a radioactive implant inside the body of the patient.
-Thus, there is a different in their cost.
+Thus, there is different in their cost.
 In addition, the cost also depends on the type of technology used to deliver external radiation.

 Anaesthesia charges: The type and dosage of anaesthesia, if used, during the treatment also determines the overall cost of radiation therapy treatment.
-The cost of anaesthesia in hospitals is typically higher, thus, the cost of treatment is higher in case of hospitals than doctor’s clinic.
+The cost of anaesthesia in hospitals is typically higher, thus, the cost of treatment is higher in the case of hospitals than doctor’s clinic.

 Secondary procedures: Radiotherapy is sometimes accompanied with secondary procedures used to treat cancer or any other underlying condition.
 Thus, the overall cost of radiation therapy may depend on whether additional procedures are also carried out.

 Required dosage: Some forms of cancers must be treated with high dose of radiation.
 The greater the dose of radiation, the greater is the cost.
-High dosage is also required in case the cancer has spread extensively.
+High dosage is also required in case cancer has spread extensively.

 Type of medical facility: The cost of radiotherapy in India also depends on the medical facility that you approach.
-For example, patients incur less expenses when they get treated at doctor’s clinic or office, and more when they approach a hospital.
+For example, patients incur fewer expenses when they get treated at doctor’s clinic or office, and more when they approach a hospital.